Best car insurance in South Carolina in 2022

 Best car insurance companies in South Carolina

-Bankrate’s insurance editorial team researched the major insurance providers in South Carolina by market share to determine that Auto-Owners, Geico, Travelers, State Farm, and Progressive are among the best.
-In our review, each company was assigned a Bankrate Score that takes into account up-to-date quoted premiums from Quadrant Information Services, third-party customer satisfaction and financial strength ratings from sources like the 2020 J.D.
-Power Claims Satisfaction Study, AM Best, S&P and Moody’s, available coverages and discounts.
-The Scores are on a 5.0 scale; the higher the rating, the higher a company ranked in the individual rating categories.
+Bankrate’s insurance editorial team researched the major insurance providers in South Carolina by market share to determine that Geico, State Farm, Travelers, Auto-Owners and Progressive are among the best.
+In our review, each company was assigned a Bankrate Score that takes into account 2021 quoted premiums from Quadrant Information Services, third-party customer satisfaction, and financial strength ratings from sources like the J.D.
+Power, AM Best, S&P and Moody’s, along with available coverage types and discounts.
+The scores are on a 5.0 scale.
+The higher the rating, the higher a company ranked in the individual rating categories.

-Each of the car insurance companies on our list earns a Bankrate Score of above 4.0, making them highly competitive in the market amongst key aspects that impact policyholders’ experience.
-Additionally, although price is only one factor of choosing a company, each company offers comprehensive policies at premiums below the state average.
+Each of the car insurance companies on our list earns a Bankrate Score of above 4.0, making them highly competitive in the market with key aspects that impact policyholders’ experience.
+Additionally, although price is only one factor of choosing a company, each company offers full coverage policies at premiums below the state average.
 If you are shopping for the best auto insurance in South Carolina, the following companies may be a good place to start:

 Auto-Owners is a regional insurance carrier available in South Carolina.
-It is the highest ranking insurer for customer satisfaction on our list and the third-highest ranking insurer in claims satisfaction overall.
+It is the second-highest ranking insurer for customer satisfaction on our list.
 While the company is not available nationwide, it does rank highly across all the regions it serves, as shown through its consistent above-average placement in the 2021 J.D.
 Power Auto Insurance Study.
-And along with high-quality localized coverage, there are unique endorsements such as purchase price guarantee to cover your vehicle at its value before depreciation and Auto-Owners’ optional coverage package, which includes more than 10 add-ons, including cell phone replacement.
+Along with high-quality localized coverage, the company offers unique endorsements such as purchase price guarantee to cover your vehicle at its value before depreciation and Auto-Owners’ optional coverage package, which includes more than 10 add-ons, including cell phone replacement.

 Learn more: Auto-Owners Insurance review

-Progressive is unique in that the insurance carrier is often willing to take on drivers that other companies may consider high-risk.
-Policyholders can sign up for the Snapshot program to learn safer driving habits and save on their insurance.
+Progressive is unique in that it is often willing to take on drivers that other companies may consider high-risk.
+Policyholders may be able to sign up for the Snapshot program to practice safer driving habits and save on their insurance.
 For South Carolina drivers making a carrier switch, Progressive may be particularly appealing as it allows you to see just how much of a discount you could earn with safe driving — without having to commit to a policy — through its Snapshot Road Test.
-While the company ranks below-average for auto claims satisfaction, it may still be a popular choice for those with a budget.
-You could use its Name Your Price to really nail down which coverages fit your finances to ensure Progressive is the right choice for you.
+While the company ranks below-average for customer satisfaction, it may still be a competitive choice for those with a budget.
+You could use its Name Your Price to determine which coverage types fit your finances to ensure Progressive is the right choice for you.

 Learn more: Progressive Insurance review